Scripps Mercy Family Medicine Residency

 High school clinics

-Scripps Family Medicine Residency Program staffs three local high school clinics: Southwest High School, Hoover High School and Palomar High School.
+Scripps Family Medicine Residents rotate at three local high school clinics: Southwest High School, Hoover High School and Lincoln High School.
 Residents work in a collaborative team with school nurses, social work students and nurse practitioners to provide medical care and behavioral health services.
 Our family medicine residents are excellent role models and can serve as mentors to develop a diverse workforce of healthcare professionals from underserved communities.

-We also work closely with the San Diego Border Area Health Education Center to provide mentoring experiences at four high schools in the central and southern regions of San Diego County, including City Heights (CAE BHC) and Chula Vista (Promise Neighborhood).
+We also work closely with the San Diego Border Area Health Education Center to provide mentoring experiences at four high schools in the central and southern regions of San Diego County, including City Heights and Chula Vista.

 San Ysidro Health and clinics